Frequently Asked Questions

 Environment & Impact

-What species are planted in the Woodland Bank?
+What species will be planted in the Woodland Bank?

-We plant native Irish species appropriate to each site's conditions: oak, birch, Scots pine, rowan, holly, hazel, alder, and willow — following DAFM guidelines for native woodland establishment.
-The specific mix is designed by qualified ecologists to maximise biodiversity and resilience.
+We will plant native Irish species appropriate to each site's conditions: oak, birch, Scots pine, rowan, holly, hazel, alder, and willow — following national guidelines for native woodland establishment.
+The specific mix will be designed by qualified ecologists to maximise biodiversity and resilience.

-We use third-party verification for carbon sequestration (approximately 7.1 tonnes CO₂/ha/year at maturity) and biodiversity metrics.
-This includes ongoing monitoring of species diversity, tree growth, soil carbon, and ecosystem health.
-Results are published annually and linked to each home.
+We will use third-party verification for carbon sequestration (approximately 3.5 tonnes CO₂ per hectare per year for native broadleaf woodland, with 300–470 tonnes accumulated over 100 years) and biodiversity metrics.
+This will include ongoing monitoring of species diversity, tree growth, soil carbon, and ecosystem health.
+Results will be published annually and linked to each home.

 What about carbon credits?